Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

 }
 ```

-TODO: link to vector name list?!
-It's the same as in vector table@datasheet???
+The vector name is usually the same as in the datasheet vector table "Source"
+column (just replace the spaces with the \_ underscore character ).

 To use interrupts you also have to enable it.
 In most MCUs there is a global interrupt enable bit (somewhere in a register :)) which has to be set to "1" to enable the interrupts globally, then you have to enable the one you would like to use (somewhere in another register :)).